 Everything You Need to Know About Savannah's St. Patrick's Day Parade

 St. Patrick’s Day in Savannah is a day packed with Irish heritage, music, fun and lots of green.
-The Savannah’s St. Patrick’s Day Parade, held every year on March 17, is one of the largest in America.
+The Savannah’s St. Patrick’s Day Parade is one of the largest in America.
 Marching bands, dancers and people riding elaborate floats come to Savannah from all over the Southeast to participate in the parade.
 Locals and visitors look forward to the parade all year – it’s one of Savannah’s most famous events!

 The Parade Route